jonridera/Kiuwan-Azure-Pipelines-Extension/readme.md

 **kiuwan-common Directory:**
 The kiuwan-common directory contains code use by both tasks.
 Changes to files in this directory should be made with the intention of using the code for ALL tasks.

+If you need to make changes any common code file, do so in the root `kiuwan-common` directory and then run the prepackage script.

-**Prepackage Step:**
+**Prepackage Script:**
 The root package.json file contains a 'prepackage-script.js' file.
 You can execute this script with:
 `npm run prepacakge`

 You should run this before creating the vsix file.

-This script will clone all code inside `kiuwan-common` directory and files into the basline and delivery tasks, overwriting any files if they already exist.
+This script will clone the `kiuwan-common` directory and files into the basline and delivery tasks, overwriting any files if they already exist.

 This will also run `npm install` inside each task directory, ensuring each task's packages are installed.